hvrz39/api-calculator/README.md

 GRANT ALL PRIVILEGES ON DATABASE operations TO hromero;
 ```

-Then execute the followin to install all dependencies
+Then execute the following to install all dependencies

 ```bash
 npm install